seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

 # Data preparation

-After loading all packages we can begin by preparing our data.
 I used the *homicides14* dataset, which contains homicide records from the year 2015 of nine large US cities.
 I decided to use the data from New York City and to investigate the distribution of homicides between day and night.
 I defined daytime as the time between 8 AM and 10 PM.
 A little bit arbitrary and there is an uneven split between day (= 14 h) and night (= 8 h), but check for yourself how the final visualization changes if different splits or more classes (e.g., afternoon, evening, ...) are used!
 All the steps can easily be done using the pipe operator.